 - HIV Clinic.
 Specialized treatment for patients who have been exposed to or diagnosed with HIV or AIDS.

 - Travel and Tropical Medicine Clinic.
 Educates and immunizes people traveling to foreign countries and treats patients returning from a foreign country with symptoms of infection.

 Congratulations on considering a career in pediatric infectious diseases.
-In our opinion, no other area of medicine is as dynamic or critical for public health as the field of infectious diseases.
+In my opinion, no other area of medicine is as dynamic or critical for public health as the field of infectious diseases.

 Our Pediatric Infectious Diseases Fellowship is a fully funded three-year program designed to provide clinical, research, and teaching experiences that enable you to follow your chosen career path.
 Through inpatient and outpatient rotations, you learn about a wide spectrum of infections.

 Our relationship with colleagues in the adult Division of Infectious Diseases and the Clinical Microbiology and Clinical Immunology laboratories allows you to learn from world experts in cardiac infections, bone and joint infections, opportunistic infections in immunocompromised hosts, and state-of-the-art molecular diagnostics.

 During your research time, you have the opportunity to conduct laboratory-based or clinical research with mentors within the pediatric and adult infectious disease divisions and throughout Mayo Clinic.
 You can obtain a postdoctoral master's degree or postdoctoral diploma in clinical and translational science through the Mayo Clinic Center for Clinical and Translational Science.

 You also have the opportunity to participate in off-site electives tailored to your interests — from international electives about HIV, tuberculosis, and sexually transmitted infections to rotations in other U.S. centers or local public health departments.